20 UX Deliverables & Methods You Should Include In Your Design Project

-Applying correctly UX deliverables allows you make a design that not only highlights and promote your brand but put your product in a class of its own, with a unique design that gets clients, viewers or customers and keep them coming back.
+Applying correctly UX deliverables allows you to make a design that not only highlights and promotes your brand but puts your product in a class of its own, with a unique design that gets clients, viewers, or customers and keeps them coming back.

 To get the maximum benefits you need to use different UX methods and deliverables on the specific stage of the design flow.
 So, let’s remind that the web design process typically consists of the next basic phases:

 User research and competitors research

 Building Information Architecture of product design